yasir2000/openwrt-oldwiki-md/OpenWrtNVRAM.rst

 ||'''vlan1hwname'''||et0||
 ||'''vlan1ports'''||0 5||

-In other words, an interface called "vlan0" is linked to port 0 of the internal switch (typically labelled "WAN" on the box), and an interface called "vlan1" is linked to ports 1-4 of the internal switch (typically labelled "LAN 1-4" on the box, although you may find that switch ports 1-4 are actually labelled LAN 4-1).
+In other words, an interface called "vlan0" is linked to ports 1-4 of the internal switch (typically labelled "LAN 1-4" on the box, although you may find that they are in reverse order),and an interface called "vlan1" is linked to port 0 of the internal switch (typically labelled "WAN" on the box).
 Port 5 of the internal switch carries all VLANs tagged (that's what the asterisk is for) to the real interface et(h)0.

 {{{
 PHYSICALLY: